Varchita-Beena/SSLHavenCorner/Understanding Contrastive Loss - Wing 1.md

 When we are capturing a lot of information between the views we are landing in the excess noise zone as we are capturing information beyond need.
 We are gathering some noise or background, decreasing the transfer learning accuracy, hence the worse generalization. </br>

-Sweet spot is all about capturing right amount of information no noise, only relevant information for the downstream task.</br>
+Sweet spot is all about capturing right amount of information, no noise, only relevant information for the downstream task.</br>

 We often do not have access to a fully labeled train set that specifies the downstream task in advance, and thus evaluating how much task-relevant information is contained in the views and representation at training time is challenging.
 The construction of views has typically guided by domain knowledge that alters the input while preserving the task-relevant variable. </br>